shmuelzon/home-assistant-floor-plan/README.md

   generated images are stored.
 It is used as the prefix of every image referenced by the generated YAML.
 The default is `/local/floorplan`, which matches copying the `floorplan` folder into Home Assistant's `www` folder
+* Add image version tags? - When enabled (the default), every image referenced by the generated YAML gets a `?version=<hash>` query string, derived from the image's content, so Home Assistant reloads an image whenever it changes.
+  Disable it to reference the images by their plain path

-The "Reset to defaults" button restores both settings to their original values.
+The "Reset to defaults" button restores all settings to their original values.

 ## Preparation